jonlinca/ACLandR/README.md

 We need to create a function that returns a numeric value, which is the prediction.
 We must use the same columns that were used to create the model – in this case, all 41 columns.

-Create a Rscript called *A02_PredictModel.R*, and save it (ideally in same directory as your ACL project).
+Create a Rscript called *A02_PredictModel.R*, and save the file in same directory as your ACL project.

 The below *predict_numberOfWins* function takes in each value as an argument, and at the same time, gives it a variable name which should map to the column we expect to pass.
 It then loads the saved model, prepares a one-row data frame to use for prediction, loads the required libraries.
 Finally, in one simple line, creates a prediction.